GonzaloJCC/BlackJack/README.md

 ## Known Issues:
 - Players cannot bet when their chips are between 0 and 1.
 - Action buttons blink a lot.
-- Game result doesn't show more than 4 player names